 Professor Catherine WalsheProfessor, Head of Department

 My research expertise is in palliative and end of life care.
 I have two main research interests: the way that palliative care is provided especially within primary and community care settings; and the experience of symptoms at the end of life.
-Current or recent projects include thsoe examining the effectiveness of social action projects on quality of life at the end of life (2014-2016), peer mentors for those with advanced cancer (2015-2018), a trial of NAMASTE care (2016-2019) an evaluation of Cottage Hospice (2016-2019), evaluating an Age UK end-of-life care service (2017-19), evaluations of Macmillan Cancer Support services (2018-21), and implementing care planning for people with dementia (2019-21) .
+Current or recent projects include those examining the effectiveness of social action projects on quality of life at the end of life (2014-2016), peer mentors for those with advanced cancer (2015-2018), a trial of NAMASTE care (2016-2019) an evaluation of Cottage Hospice (2016-2019), evaluating an Age UK end-of-life care service (2017-19), evaluations of Macmillan Cancer Support services (2018-21), implementing care planning for people with dementia (2019-21), and the impact of COVID-19 on palliative care (2020-2021) .
 I am also interested in research methods and dissemination, and edit the journal 'Palliative Medicine'.

 Current and recent projects include:

 - CovPall: Understanding the response of specialist palliative care services to COVID-19 with Prof Nancy Preston and led by colleagues from King's College, London.